saucelabs/sauce-school/codelabs/Module1_APITesting.md

 <img src="assets/incorrect-login.png" alt="Incorrect Swaglabs Login"/>

 The site uses a login **web service** to determine the appropriate response based on the user *input*; in this case the error:

 > *Epic sadface: Sorry, this user has been locked out*.

-### So What are APIs and How Do They Fit In?
+### What are APIs and How Do They Fit In?

 An API stands for **Application Programming Interface**.
 Think of the API as the language, or contract, of the user *input*.
 APIs allow a user to send commands to a web service in terms the service can understand in order to produce the desired output.